Bratah123/IronTracks/README.md

 # Iron Tracks
 Iron Tracks is a deck tracker for the Pokemon Trading Card Game Live, whose goal is to allow players to easily keep track of their deck resources in-game with live UI.
+Iron Tracks is a Unity Mod using MelonLoader API to load the modules into the game.
 **Please Read Disclaimer** about Iron Tracks below!!

 # Installation